Textile industry in Bangladesh: Readymade garment (RMG) industry

 RMGs are the finished textile product from clothing factories and the Bangladeshi RMG Sector is one of the fastest growing sectors in the Bangladeshi economy, with a growth rate of 55% from 2002 to 2012.
 Exports of textiles, clothing, and ready-made garments (RMG) accounted for 77% of Bangladesh's total merchandise exports in 2002.

 By 2005 the (RMG) industry was the only multibillion-dollar manufacturing and export industry in Bangladesh, accounting for 75 per cent of the country's earnings in that year.
 Bangladesh's export trade is now dominated by the ready-made garments (RMG) industry.
 In 2012 Bangladesh's garment exports – mainly to the US and Europe – made up nearly 80% of the country's export income.
 By 2014 the RMG industry represented 81.13 percent of Bangladesh's total export.
 Much of the tremendous growth of the sector and its role as an economic powerhouse for the country is attributed to the availability of "cheap" labor.
 Of the four million workers employed by the RMG industry, 85% are illiterate women from rural villages.
 The working environments and conditions of the factories that produce ready-made garments has undergone criticism in recent years concerning worker safety and fair wages.

 Subcontracting is a major component of the RMG industry in Bangladesh.
 Many Western companies contract different factories, only requesting that certain quotas be met at certain times.
 Companies prefer subcontracting because the degree of separation presumably removes them of liability of wage and labor violations.
 It also makes it easier to distribute production across a variety of sources.
+The majority of the four million workers in the garment sector are women.
+There has also been notable progress in the rate of female entrepreneurship, particularly in smaller boutique-type industries.